Hajirayyy/BejewlledBlitz/README.md

 ## Acknowledgments
 - Special thanks to the faculty at FAST-NUCES Lahore for their guidance.
 - The project was developed as part of the first-semester coursework.
+## License
+This project is licensed under the MIT License.
+See the License file for details.